D-Day (1984 video game)

-D-Day is a video game by Games Workshop.
+D-Day is a turn-based strategy computer game for the ZX Spectrum released by Games Workshop, a company known primarily for its tabletop wargames, in 1984.

-Description
+Gameplay

 D-Day is a wargame that simulates the Normandy landings of World War II.
+Focusing on platoon-level warfare, D-Day tasks players with commanding units representing various elements of World War II combat, including tanks, artillery, trucks, landing craft, and infantry groups.
+The game features four detailed scenarios based on historical events: "The Landing", "Breaking Out", "To Arnhem", and the "Arnhem Invasion".

+Players control individual units using a cursor-based order system.
+Each scenario is designed for two players, requiring opponents to compete against each other.

+Technical implementation

+D-Day is written in Basic and lacks anti-copying protection, with the manual providing instructions on how to back up the entire game.

 Reception

 Roger Kean previewed D-Day in Crash #9 (October 1984), calling it "ideal for play-by-mail" and "a classic strategy war game which requires a deal of skill and judgement against another human opponent".

 Andrew Miller reviewed D-Day for White Dwarf #60, giving it an overall rating of 9 out of 10, and stated that "The mechanics of the game are so simple anyone can play it, but in terms of strategy, D-Day is second to none."

+Mike Singleton reviewed D-Day for Computer & Video Games #40.
+The game's presentation is noted to be superb, with a colorful and clear map.
+The order system was described as easy to use.
+Mike notes that finding opponents may be difficult, and the length of the game, with each turn taking up to half an hour, may deter some players.
+Overall, he praises the game for its "high quality".

 Home Computing Weekly commented: "Certainly not for the arcade freak.
 A specialist may appreciate it".